 Turn the stapled papers over and insert the microspatula between the staple and the paper, and carefully slip the prongs through the puncture holes (Figure 4).

-With fragile paper, or papers to which the staple has rusted: gently insert a small piece of Mylar between the staple and the paper on both sides (Figure 5); position the papers, and pry open as above.
-Cut Mylar into strips which are slightly smaller than the width of a staple (or tapered) to make the Mylar easier to insert.
-If the staple is severely rusted, first loosen it from the paper by scraping through the rust layer very gently with the tip of a microspatula before inserting the Mylar and gently prying prongs open and removing the staple.
+With fragile paper, or papers to which the staple has rusted: gently insert a small piece of clear polyester film between the staple and the paper on both sides (Figure 5); position the papers, and pry open as above.
+Cut the polyester into strips which are slightly smaller than the width of a staple (or tapered) to make the film easier to insert.
+If the staple is severely rusted, first loosen it from the paper by scraping through the rust layer very gently with the tip of a microspatula before inserting the polyester, gently prying prongs open, and removing the staple.

-Subject to curatorial decision and/or time or labor restrictions, unrusted staples may be left in place during long-term storage of historic documents, provided that environmental conditions are not conducive to rust.
-Staples should be carefully removed as necessary, for example for photocopying.
+Subject to curatorial decision and/or time or labor restrictions, unrusted staples may be left in place during long-term storage of historic documents, provided that environmental conditions are not conducive to further rusting.
+Staples should be carefully removed as necessary, for example for photocopying or digital scanning.

 Cut the tie or band and gently lift it off.
 Do not attempt to pull these fasteners over the ends of documents.
 If a rubber band has dried and adhered, gently scrape it off with a microspatula, being careful not to abrade or tear the paper.
 If the rubber band is soft and sticky, do not use solvents.
 Sticky residue may be gently scraped off with a microspatula.
 If this residue does not come off easily, interleave the sheets with silicone release paper to keep them from sticking together and consult a conservator.